Democratization of healthcare—the Syncx mission

 • Be a bigger fish.
 Smaller agencies appreciate your business more.
 And, as a client, you aren’t merely a small fish in a big pond waiting alongside thousands of other organizations to get your needs addressed.
 Instead, you are one of a select few who the agency prioritizes, resulting in better access and better service.

-We would be remiss if we didn’t also point out that our vendor partners appreciate democratization as much as our clients.
+Vendors and agency partners appreciate democratization as much as our clients.
 For them, it means direct access to clients or markets they otherwise would not be able to reach.

 For us, in order to make democratized staffing a reality, change must begin from within.
 So we’re intentional in who we align with, being deliberate to partner with vendors, agencies, and clients that understand and embrace our goals.